glebite/spellitoutforme/README.md

 I can write things out with them?

-So the idea is to take a font, slice it up and shove it at the LEDs.
+## Reality

-It works but is super slow.
+It's slow.
+Too slow for words.
+So for the time being, this project is going to be boxed.